 You got a new iPhone!
-Maybe it's a thumbprint-reading 5S or a pastel rainbow 5C.
+Maybe it's a slightly bigger iPhone 6 or a bigger-still 6 Plus.
 Either way, what now?
 Here's what you need to get started with your new iPhone, whether you're a first-timer or an iOS pro.

 There are a couple of different ways to give your battery the respect it deserves, but it boils down to three main points: